mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MicrosoftSearch/Freshservice-Microsoft-Graph-connector-(preview).md

 **Your security credentials have expired for this session.
 Please go back and sign in again with your App key and App secret.**

 Credential info has expired.
-Please create a new key in Freshservice API key setting and copy the latest key from the user profile setting page to authenticate.
+Please create a new key in the Freshservice API key setting and copy the latest key from the user profile setting page to authenticate.

  **Invalid Credentials detected.
 Please check the credential info and check the permission scopes of the Freshservice App.**